-The Australian Government has committed $9.7 million over three years to establish the partnership, including resources to establish the groups’ co-secretariat within First Languages Australia and the Office of the Arts.
-As per the National Agreement on Closing the Gap, the LPP will be reviewed after three years.
+The Australian Government has committed $9.7 million over three years to establish the partnership and its supporting operational and delivery functions.
+As per the National Agreement on Closing the Gap, the LPP will undertake evaluation and will be reviewed after three years.

 The Languages Policy Partnership and Target 16

-The LPP welcomes the addition of Target 16 to the Closing the Gap framework.
-This target is dedicated to ensuring that ‘Aboriginal and Torres Strait Islander cultures and languages are strong, supported and flourishing’; and more specifically, that ‘by 2031, there is a sustained increase in number and strength of Aboriginal and Torres Strait Islander languages being spoken.’
+The LPP welcomes the introduction of Target 16 to Closing the Gap.
+This target is strengths-based and is dedicated to ensuring that ‘Aboriginal and Torres Strait Islander cultures and languages are strong, supported and flourishing’; and more specifically, that ‘by 2031, there is a sustained increase in number and strength of Aboriginal and Torres Strait Islander languages being spoken.’

 Have your say!